Frequently Asked Questions (FAQs)

 Is the Museum focused on the Pontiac brand?

 Our focus is on all types of wheeled transportation that the community of Pontiac was involved in designing or building.
 This includes carriages and wagons starting in the first half of the 19th century.
-It includes just about every type of truck that has ever hit the roads – and even some amphibious ones that hit the water!
-It includes motorized bikes . . . and prior to World War II there were a rather surprising amount of cars (and trucks) outside of the Pontiac and GMC brands.
+And it includes just about every type of truck that has ever hit the roads – and even some amphibious ones that hit the water!
+It includes motorized bikes . . . and prior to World War II there were a rather surprising amount of cars (and trucks) built in the city outside of the Pontiac and GMC brands.
 We want to excite, educate, and engage patrons in all of these legacies of the city.

 Is this just another history museum on cars?